Find Nursing Colleges

 3 Yearly Graduations

 University of the Incarnate Word comes in at #7 on our list of the most popular colleges offering doctor's degrees in psychiatric/mental health nursing.
 Roughly 7,900 attend the school each year.
-The average in-state tuition for full-time undergraduates is $31,800 per year, while in-state graduate students, on average, pay $18,540 per year.
-For the 2020-2021 academic year, 3 doctor's degrees were handed out to psychiatric/mental health nursing majors at UIW.
-About 67% of this group were women, and 33% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $33,700 per year, while in-state graduate students, on average, pay $19,800 per year.
+During the most recent year for which we have data, 3 people received their doctor's degree in psychiatric/mental health nursing from UIW.
+Around 75% of these students were from an underrepresented racial-ethnic group, and 75% were women.

 #10